-To calculate the economic impacts of specific trade and transport facilitation measures (TTFMs), we take the differences of GRDPs between the baseline scenario and a specific scenario with TTFMs.
+To calculate the economic impacts of specific trade and transport facilitation measures (TTFMs), we take the differences of the RGDPs between the baseline scenario and a specific scenario with TTFMs.
 The baseline scenario contains minimal additional infrastructure development after 2010.
-On the other hand, the alternative scenario contains specific TTFMs in 2015, for example, according to the information on the future implementation plans of TTFMs.
+On the other hand, the alternative scenario contains specific TTFMs in 2015, for example according to the information on the future implementation plans of TTFMs.

-We compare the GRDPs between two scenarios typically in 2030.
-If the GRDP of a region under the scenario with TTFMs is higher (lower) than that under the baseline scenario, we regard this surplus (deficit) as the positive (negative) economic impacts by the TTFMs.
+We compare the RGDPs between two scenarios typically in 2030.
+If the RGDP of a region under the scenario with TTFMs is higher (lower) than that under the baseline scenario, we regard this surplus (deficit) as the positive (negative) economic impact of the TTFMs.

-A merit of calculation of the economic impacts by taking the difference between scenarios is the stability of the results.
-The economic indices forecasted by a simulation depend on various parameters while the differences of the economic indices are quite stable regardless of the changes of the parameters.
+A notable merit of the calculation of the economic impact by taking the difference between the scenarios is the stability of the results.
+The economic indices forecast by a simulation depend on various parameters, while the differences in the economic indices are quite stable regardless of the changes in the parameters.